MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -EnableThirdPartyAddress
-The EnableThirdPartyAddress parameter specifies whether you're using third-party reporting tools in Outlook instead of Microsoft tools to send messages to the reporting mailbox.
+The EnableThirdPartyAddress parameter specifies whether you're using third-party reporting tools in Outlook instead of Microsoft tools to send messages to the Exchange Online reporting mailbox.
 Valid values are:

-- $true: The Microsoft integrated reporting experience is enabled, but third-party tools in Outlook send reported messages to the reporting mailbox.
+- $true: The Microsoft integrated reporting experience is enabled, but third-party tools in Outlook send reported messages to the Exchange Online reporting mailbox.
 You also need to set the EnableReportToMicrosoft parameter value to $false.
 To create the policy, use the same email address in the ThirdPartyReportAddresses parameter and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlets.
 - $false: Third-party reporting tools in Outlook aren't used.

 This parameter is required to create the report submission policy only if you set the value to $true (the default value is $false).